A Roadmap for Tamed Interactions with Large Language Models: Roadmap

 \section{Roadmap}

-Building on the opportunities identified in \Cref{sec:opportunities} and the challenges outlined in \Cref{sec:challenges}, we envision a broad research roadmap towards reliable, robust, and trustworthy \ac{llm}-based systems.
+Building on the opportunities identified in \Cref{sec:opportunities} and the challenges outlined in \Cref{sec:challenges}, we envision a broad research roadmap towards reliable, robust, and trustworthy \ac{genai}ware.
 This roadmap, visualised in \Cref{fig:roadmap}, outlines research directions for the community at large and highlights how language design, API development, interpreter infrastructures, usability, and ethical oversight must come together.

 \paragraph{Foundational Work} The development of languages and abstractions will allow for structured interactions with \acp{llm}.
 This includes the design of domain-specific languages such as \ac{lsl}, which can provide formalisms for scripting, constraining, and reasoning about LLM interactions.
 The community will need to explore various levels of abstraction, ranging from low-level APIs for fine-grained control to high-level declarative interfaces that prioritize usability and accessibility.
 Alongside the language itself, the definition of open and standardized APIs is critical.
 Such interfaces should unify access to prompt management, structured outputs, context handling, and integration with external resources such as datasets or knowledge bases, thereby fostering interoperability and extensibility.